riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 conda install -c conda-forge opencv conda install -c menpo opencv3
 ```

-   4. Because ROS Kinetic (or any edition of ROS for that matter)
+   4. Because ROS Kinetic (or any edition of ROS for that matter)  natively uses Python 2.7, it adds `/opt/ros/kinetic/lib/python2.7/dist-packages` through the Linux .bashrc script.
+This happens when we activate ROS with the command `source /opt/ros/kinetic/setup.bash` (this is part of our standard [.bashrc_inclusions](https://github.com/riplaboratory/Kanaloa/tree/master/SoftwareInstallation/.bashrc_inclusions))

    3. Install the dependencies.
 Note that there is some flexibility on which packages are necessary here.
 This is a generous list of dependencies, some of which may already be installed on your system: